 Although you might think that keeping your face damp will help increase moisture, once the water evaporates your skin will be

 dryerthan before!
 So, always dry thoroughly and moisturize properly after cleansing.
 However, keep in mind that rough towels can act like exfoliators – they can damage the skin, causing further dryness and irritation.
 Always use a clean, soft cloth and remember to pat your face, not rub.

 - Take Shorter Showers to Lock in Natural Oils

 There’s nothing quite like a long, hot shower, especially after a hectic day, but this may not be what’s best for your dry face.
 Long showers – especially when you use harsh cleansers – strip the face of its natural oils, and you could notice that your face looks and feels drier after bathing.
 Instead, take shorter showers in warm, rather than hot, water.
-Use a mild and moisturizing cleanser and remember to apply moisturizer after showering.
+Use a mild and moisturizing cleanser and remember to apply Vaseline moisturizer to your face after showering.

 - Choose the Right Moisturizers for Dry Skin on the Face

 There are lots of different types of face creams and moisturizers out there, so how do you know which one to pick?
 For dry, flaky skin, petroleum-jelly-based moisturizers work well to lock in moisture and help relieve dryness.
 Although you may think otherwise, oily skin needs to be moisturized too, even an oily T-zone.
 If you do not moisturize, your skin will work overtime to produce more oils, in order to not dry out.